Scream (Ice MC song)

-"Scream" is a 1990 song by British, Italy-based Eurodance artist Ice MC.
-It features vocals by Italian singer Alexia and is produced by Italian music producer and composer Roberto Zanetti.
-Screams are performed by singer Vivienne.
-Released as the second single from the album, Cinema, it was a Top 20 hit in Germany, peaking at number 14 with a total of 16 weeks within the chart.
-A music video was also made to accompany it.
+"Scream" is a song by British, Italy-based Eurodance artist Ice MC.
+It was released in 1990, by ZYX Records, and features vocals by Italian singer Alexia.
+The song is produced by Italian music producer and composer Roberto Zanetti and screams are performed by singer Vivienne.
+Released as the second single from the artist's debut album, Cinema (1990), it became a top-20 hit in West Germany, peaking at number 14 with a total of 16 weeks within the German Singles Chart.
+The accompanying music video was directed by Giacomo De Simone.